microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 GET {{fhirurl}}/Patient?_summary=count
 ```

-Press **Send** and you should receive a bundle as shown below (the number of patients might be different from what is show in the image).
+Press **Send** and you should receive a bundle as shown below (the number of patients will likely be different from what is show in the image).

 ![Patient Resources](./images/patient-count-postman.png)

-2. Select a Patient Resource of your choosing and record the [patient identifier](https://www.hl7.org/fhir/patient.html#ids).
-This will be used to create the Consent Resource.
+Just to make sure you have the `Patient` and `Practitioner` Resources needed for this challenge, use Postman to make these requests:

+`GET {{fhirurl}}/Patient/WDT000000001`

+`GET {{fhirurl}}/Practitioner/WDT000000003`

+You should get a `200 OK` responses for both of these Resources.
+If not, you will need to run the `Save Sample Resources` request in your FHIR Search collection in Postman (this step was covered in Challenge-04).

 ## Step 4 - Post Consent Record to FHIR service

-1. Review and update (as needed) the sample Consent Resource, which may be found [here](./sample-data/consent-resource.json).
-Be sure to use the Patient Resource obtained in Step 3.
-2. Create a new request in Postman and post the Consent Resource.
+1. Review the sample Consent Resource in the [consent-resource.json](./sample-data/consent-resource.json) file.
+Take a look and you will see that `Patient/WDT000000001` is opting out of sharing records with `Practitioner/WDT000000003`.

+2. Now you will use the `consent-resource.json` to create a new Consent Resource in your FHIR service.

 ## Step 5 - Verify Consent Opt-Out filtering